-NTP servers are arranged into strata.
-The first stratum contains the primary servers, which are computers that are connected directly to an accurate time source (the time source hardware itself is considered to be at stratum 0).
+The NTP servers are arranged into strata.
+The first stratum contains the primary servers, which are machines that are connected directly to an accurate time source.
 The second stratum contains the secondary servers.
-These machines that synchronized from the primary stratum machines.
-The third stratum contains tertiary servers that synchronized from the secondaries, and so on.
+These machines are synchronized from the primary stratum machines.
+The third stratum contains tertiary servers that are synchronized from the secondaries, and so on.
 Together, all these servers form the synchronization subnet (Figure 8).